open-sauced/maintainer-intro-course/how-to-setup-your-project.md

 ## Contributing Guidelines

 A CONTRIBUTING file contains guidelines on how contributors can help with your project.
-This file is usually located in the root directory of a project so everyone can easily access it.
+It is usually located in the project's root directory so everyone can easily access it.

 Your guide should include the following sections: